Chairperson:

 All first year categorical residents are required to join the institutional Fellowship and Residency Research Program (FRRP) and to carry out one research project throughout their residency or fellowship period.

-All surgical residents have memberships in societies or associations pertinent to their specialty of training which are the Resident and Associate Society of the American College of Surgeons (RAS-ACS) for all General Surgery, Neurosurgery and Plastic Surgery, the American Academy of Orthopedic Surgeons (AAOS) for Orthopedic Surgery, the Plastic Surgery Education Network (PSEN) and the American Urological Association (AUA) for Urology residents.
+All surgical residents shall have memberships in societies or associations pertinent to their specialty of training which are the Resident and Associate Society of the American College of Surgeons (RAS-ACS) for all General Surgery, Neurosurgery and Plastic Surgery, the American Academy of Orthopedic Surgeons (AAOS) for Orthopedic Surgery, the American Society of Plastic Surgery (ASPS) Education Network (EdNet) for Plastic Surgery residents, and the American Urological Association (AUA) for Urology residents.

 As of 2013, General Surgery graduates became eligible to sit for the European Board of General Surgery Certification exam.

-The Department of Surgery also offers a two-year fellowship training program in Trauma and Surgical Critical Care, a one-year fellowship training program in Surgical Critical Care, and a two-year fellowship training program in Vascular Surgery.
+The Department of Surgery also offers the following fellowships: a two-year fellowship training program in Trauma and Surgical Critical Care, a one-year fellowship training program in Surgical Critical Care, a two-year fellowship training program in Vascular Surgery, and a two-year Complex general surgery oncology fellowship training program.

 Conferences